C$ 572 Find Cheap Flights to Shanghai

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to Shanghai, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price, you should book around 0 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 10 days before departure.
+To get a below average price, you should book around 2 weeks before departure, which saves you about 11% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 15 weeks before departure.

 Which is the cheapest airport to fly into in Shanghai?

-Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Shanghai is Wuxi Airport, with an average flight price of C$ 214.
+Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Shanghai is Shanghai Hongqiao Intl Airport (SHA), with an average flight price of C$ 208.

 Expert advice